Front Range Fed

 Notes

-• Biscuits will store for 2 days in an airtight container in the refrigerator, or for up to 3 months in the freezer.
+• Store leftovers in an airtight container for up to 3 days in the refrigerator, or freeze for up to 3 months.

 Nutrition